guangxinsuuu/Leetcode/README.md

 # Leetcode
-A little bit adds up
+* A little bit adds up
+* Notes with consideration